rohit1521/ScoreCounter/README.md

 # ScoreCounter
-just a simple score counter
+Just a simple counter using HTML, CSS and Javascript.